JadynF/DBMeister/docs/components.md

 SSR Component

-Props: { createNode, createSQLTableNode } : functions, these functions handle the creation of different Node Types
+Props: { createNode }

+createNode: parent function to create a node in the canvas.
+Can be used to create any type of node (basic, icon, sqlTable, excelTable).

 This component is to handle the creation of nodes in the Reactflow canvas.
 Clicking on an element in the pane will create a node in the canvas at the center of the screen.

 The pane contains three tabs: Tables, Icons, and Shapes.
-The tables tab will contain every different type of table structure, with relevant fields, such as a SQL table with the field name, type, key type, uniqueness, etc. The Icons tab will contain icons of outside applications, to represent them within data flows.
+The tables tab contains every different type of table structure, with relevant fields, such as a SQL table with the field name, type, key type, uniqueness, etc. The Icons tab contains icons of outside applications, such as ETL and Visualization applications.
 The shapes field will contain several shapes which can be customized by the user, to represent anything not already available in the components pane.

 </blockquote>

-## propertiesPane
+## nodePropertiesPane

 <blockquote>

 CSR Component

-Props: { selectedNode, setSelectedNodePosition, setSelectedNodeData, deleteSelectedNode }: {Node, function(Position), function(nodeData: NodeTypes), function(selectedNodeID)}
+Props: { selectedNode, selectedStatus, setSelectedNodePosition, setSelectedNodeData, deleteSelectedNode }: {Node, function(Position), function(nodeData: NodeTypes), function(selectedNodeID)}

 selectedNode: the node last clicked by the user.
 The Properties Pane displays its data and allows its manipulation
+selectedStatus: boolean on whether a node is currently selected
 setSelectedNodePosition: parent function.
 Takes the edited position data and changes it in both this component and the Reactflow canvas.
 setSelectedNodeData: parent function.
 Takes the selectedNode's data and allows manipulation, both in this component and the canvas.
 deleteSelectedNode: parent function.
 Takes the selectedNode's id and deletes it from the canvas